 This means that approximately 49% of Nano influencers have inauthentic followers.

-That’s a significant number for profiles having a following count under 5k!
+That’s a significant number for profiles having the following count under 5k!

 There are some factors used to differentiate between fraud-free and fraudulent influencers.